 Data Processing Agreement (DPA)

-In fulfillment of the initiated GDPR implementation, effective March 31, 2018, SpotMe will bundle a GDPR-compliant Data Processing Addendum with its Contractual Documents; For any service agreement entered into prior to March 31, 2018 and where applicable, SpotMe will work with its customers to enter into a separate GDPR-compliant Data Processing Addendum.
-The execution of such Addendum is for the mutual benefit of both SpotMe and its customers and will contribute to our successful partnership in the future.
+In fulfillment of the initiated GDPR implementation, effective March 31, 2018, SpotMe bundled a GDPR-compliant Data Processing Addendum with its Contractual Documents; For any service agreement entered into prior to March 31, 2018 and where applicable, SpotMe worked with its customers to enter into a separate GDPR-compliant Data Processing Addendum.
+The execution of such Addendum is for the mutual benefit of both SpotMe and its customers and would contribute to our successful partnership.

 Your legal team may request a Data Processing Agreement (DPA) for SpotMe processing activities.
 A pre-signed DPA can be requested from your SpotMe account manager.